flukeout/css-diner/README.md

 Some of these are accounted for in Pull Requests already, which I'll review, but here are some ideas...

+* [ ] Create levels for attribute selectors
+  * Will probably add attributes like ``customer='bob'`` and place a little nametag by those dishes
+* [ ] Figure out how to tackle the ``.table`` element
+  * Including it in the selector string makes the selectors invalid, but it shouldn't
+* [ ] Investigate the order of stacked oranges in the markup, some users think it's counter intuitive
 * [ ] Block attempts to use comma between selectors
 * [ ] Only pass each level if that level's selector is used
 * [ ] Make it easier to navigate between levels